thefili2/MNIST-Neural-Network-with-Numpy/README.md

-# NumPy Neural Network: No PyTorch, No Tensorflowf
+# NumPy Neural Network: No PyTorch, No Tensorflow

 Most ML tutorials slap together a few `keras.layers`, hit `.fit()`, and call it a day.
 This is the opposite of that.